 What is greenwashing - and how do you spot it?

-Greenwashing — making environmental claims that are misleading, unsubstantiated or simply false — has become one of the most regulated areas of sustainability.
-This guide explains what it is, where the legal risk now sits, and what businesses need to do to stay the right side of the line.
+Greenwashing means making environmental claims that are misleading, unsubstantiated or simply false.
+It has become one of the most regulated areas of sustainability because customers, investors and regulators are no longer willing to accept vague green language at face value.
+This guide explains what greenwashing is, where the legal risk sits, and how businesses can reduce claim risk.

 What is greenwashing?